Outer approximation algorithms for convex vector optimization problems: The problem

 Problem \eqref{P} is said to be \emph{bounded} if $\mathcal{P} \subseteq \{y\} + C$ for some $y \in \R^p$.
-If $\mathcal{X}$ is compact, then \eqref{P} is bounded \cite{cvop2014}.
+Since $\mathcal{X}$ is assumed to be compact, we know that problem \eqref{P} is bounded \cite{cvop2014}.
 Below, we provide two solution concepts for bounded convex vector optimization problems, which are motivated from a set-optimization point of view \cite{lohne}.
 The first solution concept depends on a fixed direction parameter $c \in \Int C$.
-It is introduced in \cite{cvop2014} as `finite $\epsilon$-solution'.
-Here we add the term `with respect to $c$' in order to emphasize this dependence.
+It is introduced in \cite{cvop2014} as \revv{a} `finite $\epsilon$-solution'.
+Here we add the term `with respect to $c$' to emphasize this dependence.
 The second one is free of a direction parameter but depends on a norm in $\R^p$.